lucydot/slides/Python_2011/Python_2011.md

 ### Pairs Task (15 min)

-You want to select a random character from a string. ` "base = ATCHAGHRASG" `
+You want to select a random character from a string. `base = "ATCHAGHRASG" `

 1. which standard library module could help you?
 2. which function could you select from that module?